CuneytKaan/CuneytKaan/README.md

 Hi 👋 I'm Cüneyt Kaan
 ============================

-a Software QA Engineer who works in Vodafone as an outsource through Vitelco.
+a Senior Software QA Engineer who works in Vodafone as an outsource via Vitelco.
 --------------------

 I have now 5 and half years experince in my testing career and I have ISTQB Certificate.
 I'm most skilled in Java and Selenium.